eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 * **Snippet generator** is there to help you make the right syntax for the different steps inside a job.
 * **Declarative Directive Generator** is there to help you make the right syntax for the structure of the job itself, with agents, parallel runs etc.

-> Note: the pipeline editor in Blue oceac combines both of the generators into one more easily useable tool.
-The snippit generator does have it's merrits as a help for the syntax itself when you are editing the pipeline on your computer.
+> Note: the pipeline editor in Blue Ocean combines both of the generators into one more easily useable tool.
+The snippet generator does have it's merits as a help for the syntax itself when you are editing the pipeline on your computer.

 To generate a step snippet with the Snippet Generator: